Superalgos/Superalgos/README.md

 # What is the Superalgos Platform?

-Superalgos Platform is a platform to automate crypto-trading.
+Superalgos Platform is a set of tools to automate crypto-trading.
 It is implemented as a Node JS Client + Web App that runs on your hardware and scales from a single Raspberry Pi to a Trading Farm.
 The Platform is fully functional and has been used for trading live since 2020.

 At Beta 12, trading signals will be able to be sent to the Suerpalgos Network from the Superalgos Platform.